Friday, 31 August 2012

 No 1 Harbourside

 On this side of the harbourside on the weekends it’s hen and stag do central, drinking it up in the rubbish chain bars on the strip.
 If that’s not your thing, then head here.
 A large independent bar with decent local beers, ciders and ales with the added bonus of a small menu of pretty good, cheap and filling grub.
-Think beer battered hake fillet with fries and homemade tartar sauce, lamb stew or white wine mussels, all with free soup.
+Think beer battered hake fillet with fries and homemade tartar sauce, lamb stew or white wine mussels, all with soup included in the price.

 No. 1 Canons Road, BS1 5UH